Teen admits Florida shooting, police say

 Who were the victims?

-The school's assistant football coach Aaron Feis was taken to hospital after jumping in front of students to shield them from bullets.
+The school's assistant football coach, Aaron Feis, was shot after jumping in front of students to shield them from bullets.
 His team tweeted that he had "died a hero".

 Chris Hixon, who was the athletic director at the school, was also confirmed dead by local media.
 In 2007 Mr Hixon, 49, served as a US Naval Reservist in Iraq.